magento-hackathon/MagentoCrowdTraining/README.md

 these can be used when scripting a tutorial to trigger css and events.

+>> Currently js callbacks are used to do things like add a css class to make a nav element hover, more exmples will be coming, similar functionality would be used to expand accordions in system configuration.

 ##Mediotype Core Overview as it relates to Foundation 5 and Magento:

 The Mediotype_Core module layout file